 Applications are available each year during the second semester.
-(In 2019, applications will be available on February 11 and due by March 29.)
+(In 2020, applications will be available by February 10 and are due by March 27.)
 All students entering Kindergarten the following year are welcome to apply.
 A limited number of slots may also be available for students entering grades 1-6.
-This includes students who currently attend public, private, and charter schools, or those who are home schooled.
+This includes students who currently attend public, private, and charter schools, or those who are homeschooled.

 Does MCAS provide transportation?